reagento/adaptix/docs/quickstart.rst

 .. literalinclude:: examples/collection.py

-Fields also can containt any supported collections.
+Fields also can contain any supported collections.

 Validation
 ===================